ailyntang/hashnode-blog/clvklft7c000c0amnfhs53c1u.md

 With all the above property declarations, you may also need to add `= null!` at the end of the declaration.

+This depends on a few things:

+* the project settings

-This depends on the project settings, and /or whether your solution could actually initialise the property and end up with a Null Reference Exception (NRE)
+* whether the compiler thinks your solution could actually initialise the property and end up with a Null Reference Exception (NRE)

+* whether you are using a value type (e.g. `bool`) or reference type

+    * Value types have a default value.
+You will never need to add `= null!` when declaring a value type

 ```plaintext
 <PropertyGroup>